Being plastic free has its challenges when it comes to grocery shopping at a conventional supermarket, but fear not, it is possible!

 - Dairy- I have not found any plastic free milk that doesn’t require an hour drive.
-Unfortunately this is one of the remaining plastic items I purchase.
+Unfortunately this is one of the remaining plastic items I purchase (very rarely).
 We use milk for making cheese and yogurt.

 - Cat Food- Poor Riley has to have the cheap kibble as the expensive stuff is plastic wrapped.
 We alternate between Bin Inn biscuits and the cardboard boxed biscuits from the supermarket.
 Riley has a motive to hunt rats & mice (he knows he is not allowed birds) and gets any leftover meat and eggs to make up for his nutrients and protein.